 We eventually got to the park entrance.
-The little shop that sold firewood also had a particularly rich selection of bear figurines and bacon.
+The little shop that sold firewood also had a particularly rich selection of bear figurines.
 We set the canoe in at the launching point.
 The water was shallow, clear and cold.
 There were two mountainous hills covered in foliage straight ahead.
 Mark had told me that the 3 hour canoe trip we were about to embark on was pretty much rookie-level.
-I got a quick tutorial on paddling technique, but I mean I had prepared by doing some dry strokes at my desk informed by Wikipedia, so was basically pro at that point.
+I got a quick tutorial on paddling technique, but I had also prepared by doing some dry strokes at my desk informed by Wikipedia, so was basically pro at that point.
 Once we had been going for a bit and had separated from the other boats, this comment just spontaneously came out of my mouth: “It smells like mulch everywhere!”

 I was hooked after that trip though.
 The quiet, the simpler mode of living, the romance of it, the warm glow of fire for hours at night, the growing optimistic hunch that maybe the whole world could be covered in trees.
-The experience and mindset wouldn’t have even entered my realm of possibility if Mark hadn’t (handsomely) strolled right into my life.
-I always bust out that crucial chorus from the 90′s Salt ‘N’ Pepa CLASSIC “Whatta Man” when he does something particularly great, but actually?
-He is kinda mighty(, mighty) good.

-juice of 1 lime
+- juice of 1 lime

-1 small apple, cored and rough diced
+- 1 small apple, cored and chopped

-1/2 cup frozen + diced peaches or mango
+- ½ cup frozen peaches or mango

-little piece of peeled ginger (optional)
+- 1-inch piece peeled ginger

 - I generally aim for milder greens here.
 I love kale, but it can be a touch strong in this particular application.
 Chard, spinach, romaine and beet greens are preferable for my personal taste.

 - If you’re opting for regular water instead of coconut water, I would add some more frozen fruit to make up the extra sweetness.